jethr0-1/DeAuthAll/README.md

 Run the script like this:
 * (sudo) bash deauthall.sh (MAC address of AP) (wireless interface)

+# New Updated Version!
+The new update for DeAuthAll makes the entire process automatic, from choosing your wireless interface to finding nearby access points, the whole thing is automated for you.
+All you need to do is run the script!

 # Dependencies
 To install all the dependencies you can either install them manually (list below), or you can run the install.sh script as root.